54696d20/McpServer/README.md

 1. **UI not loading**: Check if Blazor container is running
 2. **API errors**: Check task-service logs
 3. **LLM errors**: Verify Ollama is healthy
+4. **Dark mode not working**: Clear browser cache and refresh
+5. **Chat not responding**: Check if Ollama model is loaded and responding

 ### Using Different Models
 ```bash